samson84/magical-unique-number/README.md

 - Docker Compose: 1.26.0, build d4451659
 - Linux/Mint/Ubuntu(18.04)

-### Manage the project

-Check the Makefile for available commands.
-If make is not installed, all possible commands are available.

 ### Start the application

 1. Check the `example.env` file, create an `.env` file based on that.
-2. Install the needed softwares in the prerequisites section.
+2. Install the needed packages in the prerequisites section.
 3. `make start-production` to start the application.
-4. Reach the app on `localhost:APP_EXTERNAL_PORT` (APP_EXTERNAL_PORT is set up in the `.env` file.)
+4. Reach the api on `localhost:APP_EXTERNAL_PORT` (APP_EXTERNAL_PORT is set up in the `.env` file.)
+5. Open `localhost:APP_EXTERNAL_PORT/game` in your borwser for the game.
+(Only latest Firefox and Chrome is supported.)
-5. Test the proper setup: `curl localhost:APP_EXTERNAL_PORT/rounds`. `{payload: []}` should be received.
+6. Test the proper setup: `curl localhost:APP_EXTERNAL_PORT/rounds`. `{payload: []}` should be received.

 - Check the logs: `make production-logs`
-- Stop the application:
+- Stop the application: `make stop-production`

+### Manage the project

+Check the Makefile for available commands.
+If make is not installed, all possible commands are documented in the file.

 ### Configuration and package management

 `.env` file is used by the application "inside" and by the docker outside.

 The package management is poetry, so the `requirements.txt` is git ignored.
-The Dependencies are listed in the `pyproject.toml`, the deep dependency tree is freezed in `poetry.lock`.
+The dependencies are listed in the `pyproject.toml`, the deep dependency tree is freezed in `poetry.lock`.
 If a new dependency is added to the project, a lockfile should be updated with `make update-dependencies`.

-Hovewer when the app's container is built by docker, it uses the `requriements.txt`, so this can be generated from the `poetry.lock` with the `make create-requirements-txt`.
-It is called automatically in the makefile, when start-production targer is invoked in it.
+Hovewer when the app's container is built by docker, it uses the `requriements.txt`, it is generated from the `poetry.lock` with the `make create-requirements-txt`.
+This makefile target is called automatically when start-production targer is invoked.

 ### Database initalization